 8. The members of the Management Board are to conduct their management activities with the due care and diligence of a prudent and conscientious manager.
 A breach of obligations is not considered to exist if a Management Board member is not guided by irrelevant or extraneous considerations in making business decisions and reasonably believes to be acting in the best interest of the Company on the basis of appropriate information.
 In this regard, not only economic but in particular relevant social, scientific and cultural aspects as well should be taken into account.

 9. The Management Board shall report to the Supervisory Board at least once each year on fundamental issues concerning

 the future business policies of the Company and future development of the Companys asset, finance and earnings positions

 by means of a forecast (annual report).

-8. Moreover the Management Board shall report on a regular basis, and at least once each quarter, to the Supervisory
+10. Moreover the Management Board shall report on a regular basis, and at least once each quarter, to the Supervisory Board

-Board on the development of business and current status in comparison to forecast in accordance with the future development
+on the development of business and current status in comparison to forecast in accordance with the future development of the

 that are of major importance for the profitability or liquidity of the Company shall be reported to the Supervisory Board